Braqzen/prod-template/README.md

 > Work in progress

-A production-ready template for Rust services (Router with ETH-JSON RPC API and background worker), PostgreSQL for storage, observability stack (Grafana, Loki, Promtail), and infrastructure as code (IaC) for cloud provisioning (AWS terraform).
+A production-ready template for Rust services (Router with ETH-JSON RPC API and background worker), PostgreSQL for storage, observability stack (Grafana, Loki, Alloy), and infrastructure as code (IaC) for cloud provisioning (AWS terraform).

 ## Quick Start